Arinonia/Bot01/README.md

 - Slash commands to fetch subjects and audits 📄

 ## 🌈 Future Features
- - Plugin API: In future versions, I plan to implement an API for Bot01, similar to Spigot for Minecraft.
-This will allow developers to create plugins for the bot, enhancing its functionality and versatility.
+- **Plugin API**: I plan to implement a Plugin API for Bot01 in future versions, similar to Spigot for Minecraft.
+This will allow developers to create plugins that enhance Bot01's functionality and versatility.
+The API is currently under development and can be found in the following repository: [Bot01-API](https://github.com/Arinonia/Bot01-API).

 ## 🛠️ Technologies